-The OCTOPUS team aims at a minimum of six people affected by MS as members of the TSC, MRI Group and Biofluids and Biomarker Group.
+The OCTOPUS team aims at a minimum of five people affected by MS as members of the TMG (including sub groups), TSC and Biofluids and Biomarker Group.

 PwMS choose which of the TMG working groups they would like to sit on and advise and assist the working groups by representing the MS community in discussions.
 These individuals will also be responsible for designing and developing the PPI activity directly related to their respective working groups.